-Windows, external doors and joinery

-Repair category 2

-Notes Window units are consistent with having been installed a number of years ago.
-General age related wear and tear, including stiff and rusting mechanisms, was noted.
+Windows, external doors and joinery Repair category 2 Notes Windows are of mixed vintage.
+General age related wear and tear was noted to older units.
 Ongoing repair and maintenance can be anticipated.
 The seals to double glazed units often fail resulting in condensation between the panes of glass.
 Failed sealed units can go undetected in certain weather/daylighting conditions and such failings are not considered to be significant because the window remains functional albeit not as double glazing.
 This can occur without warning and may only be seen in certain weather conditions.
 Random windows and doors are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.
+Decay was evident to fascia/soffit boards.

 External decorations

 Repair category 2

 Notes External paintwork has deteriorated and redecoration is now required.
-Regular re-painting of external joinery will prolong its life span.
+Regular re-painting of external joinery will prolong its lifespan.

 Conservatories/porches

 Repair category -

-Notes N/A
+Notes N/A.